 Finger picking means playing, hitting or plucking with the fingers, whether or not in combination with a guitar pick.
 This is a totally different technique than playing with a pick, but is applied in all musical styles and on various stringed instruments.
 Below we list the different possibilities such as playing with fingertips, combination pick and fingers (hybrid picking), fingernails (nail picking) and finger picks.

-Finger picking is as the name says, plucking with the fingers instead of with a guitar pick.
-This gives a more acoustic and classical effect and moreover, you can play faster than with a pick.
-With finger picking, for example, it is easier to combine bass lines, chords or arpeggios with melody lines, in order to obtain a kind of top voicing.
-For example, guitarist Jacques Stotzem is a good example of this.
-Finger picking is used in all styles, and is ideal for ballads, folk, acoustic and classical songs.
-The plucking is done with the fingertips (not with the nail), which also creates a softer and warmer sound compared to a pick or using the fingernails.
+Finger picking, as the name suggests, involves plucking the strings with the fingers instead of using a guitar pick.
+This technique produces a more acoustic and classical sound and allows for faster playing.
+Finger picking makes it easier to combine bass lines, chords, or arpeggios with melody lines, achieving a type of top voicing.
+Guitarist Jacques Stotzem is a notable example of this technique.
+Finger picking is used across all styles and is particularly ideal for ballads, folk, acoustic, and classical songs.
+The plucking is done with the fingertips (not the nails), resulting in a softer and warmer sound compared to using a pick or fingernails.

-A typical technique among classical guitarists, is playing strings with the fingernails.
-The sound is purer and sharper than when playing with the fingertips and comes close to a pick in terms of sound.
-The advantage is that fingernails are thin just like a pick.
-The disadvantage is of course that you need to grow the fingernails on the right hand, and that the nails may not break.
-It is also advisable to play on a classical guitar with nylon strings, as steel strings such as on an acoustic guitar will cause the fingernails to wear off faster.
-Some classical guitarists file their nails into a certain shape so that they become more pointed just like a pick or a finger pick.
-And when a nail accidentally breaks off, professional guitarists have a good solution: superglue!
+A typical technique among classical guitarists is playing strings with the fingernails.
+This method produces a purer and sharper sound compared to playing with the fingertips and closely resembles the sound of a pick.
+The advantage is that fingernails, being thin like a pick, can offer precise control.
+However, the disadvantage is the need to grow and maintain the fingernails on the right hand, ensuring they don’t break.
+It is also advisable to play on a classical guitar with nylon strings, as steel strings on an acoustic guitar can wear down the fingernails more quickly.
+Some classical guitarists file their nails into a specific shape to make them more pointed, similar to a pick or finger pick.
+If a nail breaks, professional guitarists often use superglue as a quick fix.

-An alternative to playing with the fingernails are the finger and thumbs picks.
-Those are slid on top of the fingertip.
-Sometimes only a thumb pick is used in combination with the other fingertips.
-So also a kind of hybrid picking then.
-These finger picks exist both in plastic (often nylon or celluloid) as well as metal.
-Plastic sounds softer and is closer to the sound of fingernails.
-Metal sounds louder and sharper.
-The disadvantage of finger picks compared to playing with the fingers, is mainly that one literally does not feel the strings.
-Picks on the fingers is not so much used in pop and rock music, but rather in genres such as bluegrass and folk.
-And are also used on a range of other stringed instruments such as Hawaiian guitar, lap steel, pedal steel, dobro and banjo.
+An alternative to playing with fingernails is using finger and thumb picks, which are worn on top of the fingertips.
+Sometimes, only a thumb pick is used in combination with the other fingertips, creating a form of hybrid picking.
+These finger picks are available in plastic (often nylon or celluloid) and metal.
+Plastic picks produce a softer sound, similar to fingernails, while metal picks sound louder and sharper.
+The main disadvantage of finger picks compared to using bare fingers is the lack of tactile feedback, as one does not directly feel the strings.
+Finger picks are less common in pop and rock music but are widely used in genres such as bluegrass and folk.
+They are also used on a variety of other stringed instruments, including the Hawaiian guitar, lap steel, pedal steel, dobro, and banjo.

 For the right hand, the classic names from Spanish are often used: pulgar, indice, medio, anular.
 Since the English name is used for the left hand, such as T of thumb, you see the English names for the right hand more and more often on the internet nowadays.